 You hoped you’d never have to learn how to deal with it, but it finally happened: You left your car’s windows down or your convertible top open, and a sudden rain storm completely soaked your vehicle’s interior.
 Or maybe a sunroof drain clogged making for a tiny waterfall in your sedan.
 Don’t panic, though; there are a number of things you can do to make sure that you don’t have to deal with any permanent damage.
 Here are some tips for how to dry out your wet car in three easy steps so you can get back on the road as soon as possible.

-1. Water, Water Everywhere
+1. Remove The Water

 Your first order of business is to get as much water out of your car as possible as quickly as you can.
 If your floorboards have an inch or more of standing water, you’ll want to use a wet/dry vac to suck it out, taking particular care to get into the nooks and crannies between the seats, center console and armrests.
 You can even park on a hill so the water run to the lowest side and is easier to collect.
 Some vehicles like the Jeep Wrangler actually have floor drain plugs that can be removed to let water out.
 Other vehicles may have drain plugs, but the are not always easy to remove.

 2. Use Airflow to Clear Out Moisture